haarer/haarer.github.io/_posts/2018-12-12-forking ardublockly.md

 [Ardublockly][1] is a great project - it brings blockly to the Arduino platforms.

 Unfortunatly it is not translated to German.
 In order to make it available to my son, i wanted to add a translation to it.
 The excellent Documentation of the project makes this quite easy.
+[The fork is here][3]

 **Adding a Language**